Kronuz/django-colortools/README.rst

 Specify test runner class::

-	TEST_RUNNER = "colortools.test.ColorDjangoTestSuiteRunner"
+	TEST_RUNNER = "colortools.test.ColorDiscoverRunner"

 or::

-	TEST_RUNNER = "colortools.test.ColorProfilerDjangoTestSuiteRunner"
+	TEST_RUNNER = "colortools.test.ColorProfilerColorDiscoverRunner"

 The first test runner class will only add colors to your report.
 The second will also generate pstats report for all test methods.

 Additionally you can define a list of apps to test::

 	TEST_APPS = (